kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### Running pipelines with a cluster engine

 You can run BDS pipeline with a specified cluster engine.
-Choose your cluster system (`local`: UNIX threads, `sge`: Sun Grid Engine, ...).
+Choose your cluster system (`local`: UNIX threads, `sge`: Sun Grid Engine, `slurm`: SLURM ...).
 ```
 $ bds -s [SYSTEM] [PIPELINE.BDS] ...
 ```